This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 12. Piano & Pitcher

-A chain pub that makes up for its so-so service with good views of Richmond River, especially if you bag one of the coveted balconies, like we did in the picture below.
+A chain pub that makes up for its so-so service with good views of the river, especially if you bag one of the coveted balconies, like we did in the picture below.

 High on the hill overlooking Richmond and the River Thames, you’ll come across Richmond Terrace Gardens, a public park (free to visit) with lots of colourful flowers in the summer, a greenhouse and cafe but most importantly, wonderful views of the river and surrounding meadows.